Groups

 | Direct Permissions | Permissions granted directly to this group, organized by category |

-| Access Filters | List of assigned access filters with their category, filter condition, and status |
+| Access Policies | List of assigned access policies with their category, filter condition, and status |

 | Activity | Recent actions by group members (queries, sync triggers, resource changes) |